jamesql/scoreboard/README.md

 # Scoreboard-OBS
-Pool Scoreboard for WIT Billiards for OBS Overlay
+Scoreboard overlay for OBS that can be used for Pool, E-Sports, Soccer, Hockey and more!

 # Install